renancaldas/skip-the-dishes-challenge/README.md

 To run it, follow these steps:
 ```
-Clone the project, "cd" to the folder and run:
+Clone the project and "cd" to the folder with the project and run:

 $ npm install
 $ npm start